SUSE/scf/README.md

 ## Customize The Application Domain

-In a standard installation the domain used by applications pushed to CF is the same as the domain configured for CF itself.
+In a standard installation the domain used by applications pushed to CF is the same as the domain configured for CF.

-This document describes how to change this so that CF and applications use separate domains.
+This document describes how to change this behaviour so that CF and applications use separate domains.

 :warning: The changes described below will work only for CAP 1.3.1, and higher.
 They do not work for CAP 1.3, and will not work for the CAP 2 series to be.

 1. Follow the basic steps for deploying UAA and SCF.
-1. When deploying SCF add a section like
+1. When deploying SCF, add a section like

    ```
    bosh: